hudmarc/FFO-FishNet-Floating-Origin/README.md

 ✅ OffsetTransform (Formally FOObject, now also performs tasks of FOObserver)

-🔲 TODO: how to 're-discover' offset transforms after they have been moved out of bounds? hash grid? (or: keep a cap on the # of disabled offset transforms and just do an O(n) search on the few left over? could also be sped up with sweep and prune)
+🔲 ~~TODO: how to 're-discover' offset transforms after they have been moved out of bounds? hash grid? (or: keep a cap on the # of disabled offset transforms and just do an O(n) search on the few left over? could also be sped up with sweep and prune)~~ Changed: Offset Transforms are now destroyed if out of range.
+If you are being pursued by NPC's they will be offset with you, but if they are out of range they will be despawned.
+If you need to support Offset Transform persistence the best solution would probably be building your own spawning/persistence system with OffsetAnchors.

 ✅ Deprecate FOObserver in favor of boolean on OffsetTransform